dupgit/httpdirectory/README.md

 - [debug me](https://github.com/dupgit/httpdirectory/tree/master/examples/debug_me.rs) that is used in debugging sessions to try to improve the program by being able to interpret more websites

+## Features

+Two features have been introduced to ease tests:
+- `test-output` that allows to print the test output when it fails
+- `test-helpers` that changes `get_entries_from_body()` function into a public one for tests only.
+Not using this feature for test will fail all tests.

+Use those features either with `cargo t --features test-helpers,test-output` or `just t`.
+This also applies to benchmarking: use `cargo bench --features test-helpers` or `just b`

+One feature is here to help tracking execution time of some annotated functions.
+Use it on examples either directly `cargo r --release --example debug_me --features=hotpath` or `just example debug_me`